amankv1234/SocialShareButton/SECURITY.md

 - Acknowledge your report
 - Investigate the issue promptly
 - Provide updates as needed
-- Credit you (if desired) after fixing the issue
+- Credit you (if desired) after resolve the issue

 Thank you for helping keep this project secure.